Amalfi-Festival/amalfi-festival-org/index.md

 ## Concerts around the clock, art exhibits, and writing workshops plus Italian language & Mediterranean cooking classes!

 Concerts and master classes take place daily daily and are open to all festival participants.
 Seminars and workshops are offered by our outstanding faculty.
-Group meals provide pportunities to sample the finest in regional cuisine.
+Group meals provide opportunities to sample the finest in regional cuisine.
 Take advantage of excursions to the area's outstanding tourist destinations.

 ## The Festival Spirit